By Gray Elkington – Little Rissington Parish Councillor, and Rissy resident since 1959.

 I hope you are tempted to take part.
 If so, please contact me using the form on this page and I will explain what’s involved and give you a litter picker, a hi-vis vest and some useful tips.

 Before volunteering you may want to see how much litter we normally pick up during a patrol.
-If so, let me know and I will give you access to a Dropbox folder that has photos of every haul dating back to November 2018.
+If so, go here for photos of hauls dating back to November 2018 – the password is “litter”.
+The page is updated periodically.

 Here’s just part of what you will see.
 Each photo is the haul from one pick of one circuit and represents the accumulation of litter over 3 to 4 days.